-The Brian Gilhuly Memorial Scholarship is a $2,000 award that is made possible by the generous donation made from the estate of the long-time Golf Manitoba volunteer, Mr. Brian Gilhuly.
+The Brian Gilhuly Memorial Scholarship award is made possible by the generous donation made from the estate of the long-time Golf Manitoba volunteer, Mr. Brian Gilhuly.
 Brian started his volunteerism with Golf Manitoba in 1986 where he served in a variety of capacities for over 30 years until his passing in late 2017.
 He became a course rater in 1991 and became the Chair of the Handicap & Course Rating Committee in 2001.
 Brian completed over 200 course ratings during his tenure.
 In 2010, Brian was awarded the Golf Manitoba Distinguished Service Award.
 The Selkirk Golf & Country Club also recognized his long standing commitment to the club in 2004 by honoring him as a life member.

 - Award Criteria – This award is only available to students who are currently in the process of continuing on with post-secondary studies and are a Golf Manitoba member.

 Golf Manitoba Scholarship Fund awards are available to all Golf Manitoba members in addition to those young people who are currently involved with golf either through employment or participation.
 Scholarships are awarded based largely on academic achievement, however golf ability and community involvement are also considered.